andeart/UnityLabs.EditorCoroutines/README.md

  - ~~`WWW`~~: `WWW` is now obsolete from Unity.
 Use `UnityWebRequest` instead, which is supported as an `AsyncOperation`.
  - `CustomYieldInstruction`
  - Nested `EditorCoroutines`

+ ## Tests

+ Because `EditorCoroutines` is purely a Unity concept (and implementation), the tests for this project are written in Unity's TestRunner.
+ You can find the currently implemented tests in the [Tests.cs](https://github.com/andeart/UnityLabs.EditorCoroutines/tree/master/Demo/Assets/Editor/Tests) file.

 ## Installation and Usage
 * Drop the `UnityLabs.EditorCoroutines.dll` file (from the [Releases tab](https://github.com/andeart/UnityLabs.EditorCoroutines/releases)) in your Unity project.
 Any sub-directory under `Assets` will work- it does not need to be under an `Editor` folder.
 * Optional: Also drop the `UnityLabs.EditorCoroutines.pdb` and ``UnityLabs.EditorCoroutines.xml` files in the same location if you're interested in debugging.
 * You can now use `EditorCoroutines` in your Editor scripts.
+* Refer to the [Demo C#](https://github.com/andeart/UnityLabs.EditorCoroutines/blob/master/Demo/Assets/Editor/Demos/EditorCoroutineDemoWindow.cs) file for more examples

 ## Feedback
 Please feel free to send in a Pull Request, or drop me an email.
 Cheers!